 3359 Mississauga Road

 Mississauga ON L5L 1C6

+Sarah Shah (they/them) received a doctoral degree in 2019 from The University of Toronto in Sociology.
+Their research includes analyses of religion as it pertains to gender and family organization, mental health outcomes, and group identity.
 As an educator, Shah prioritizes active learning and strives to maintain an interactive classroom with meaningful engagement.
-Shah’s aim is to present social theories and empirical material to students in ways that allow them to integrate reflexive analyses of their own lived experiences.
+Their aim is to present social theories and empirical material to students in ways that allow them to integrate reflexive analyses of their own lived experiences.
 Shah has taught several courses on family, gender, and race.

 Shah, Sarah.
 2018.
 “Does Religion Buffer the Effects of Discrimination on Distress for Religious Minorities?
 The Case of Arab Americans.”
 Society and Mental Health 9(2):171-191. https://doi.org/10.1177/2156869318799145